discombobulateme/magnificent-challenge/README.md

-# What this application does?
+# What does this application do?
 This is an application that monitors the health of the Magnificent Server.<br>
-This is a Node.js application that uses [axios](https://www.npmjs.com/package/axios), a promise based HTTP client for the browser and node.js.<br>
+This is a Node.js application that uses [axios](https://www.npmjs.com/package/axios), a promise based HTTP client for the browser and node.js<br>
-User will run it on the terminal, and give it a parameter the # of seconds to wait between checks to the server.<br>
+User will run it on the terminal, and give it as a parameter the # of seconds to wait between checks to the server<br>
-A clear message on the terminal will tell if the server has failed or not.<br>
+A clear message on the terminal will tell if the server has failed or not<br>
-It will also tell how many times the server has failed and how many times it has responded successfully.
+It will also tell how many times the server has failed and how many times it has responded successfully

 # How to run this application?
 1. Clone and download this repository (or fork, than clone, which would be better)